-Before we study the question for LENS, let us formally define a sum.
-A categorical sum of two objects X and Y is an object X + Y and arrows $inl : X \to X + Y$ and $inr : Y \to X + Y$ such that for any two arrows $f : X \to Z$ and $g : Y \to Z$ there is a unique arrow $[f,g] : X + Y \to Z$ -the choice of f or g satisfying inl; [f,g] = f and inr; [f,g] = g.
+A categorical sum of two objects X and Y is an object X + Yand arrows $inl : X \to X + Y$ and $inr : Y \to X + Y$ such that for any two arrows $f : X \to Z$ and $g : Y \to Z$ there is a unique arrow $[f,g] : X + Y \to Z$ -the choice of f or g-satisfying inl; [f,g] = f and inr; [f,g] = g.
 As with products, if a sum exists, it is unique up to isomorphism.

-Since products and sums are dual, Corollary 4.13 and Theorem 5.1 implies that LENS does not have sums.
+Since products and sums are dual, Corollary 4.10 and Theorem 5.1 imply that LENS does not have sums.
 Nevertheless, we do have a tensor whose object part is a set-theoretic sum-in fact, there are at least two different ones that are worth discussing-and we can define useful associated structures, including a choice operation on lenses.
-But these constructions are even farther away from being categorical sums than what we saw with products.
+As with products, a tensor can be extended to a sum by providing injection and co-diagonal natural transformations satisfying a family of equations, but these constructions are even farther away from being categorical sums than what we saw with products.